ukhsa-collaboration/ena_submission/README.md

     --data_file DATA_FILE, -f DATA_FILE
-                          data_file, file : this text file must have at least four columns seperated by TABS in the following order and with the following headings: Column 1: SAMPLE, Column 2: TAXON_ID, Column 3: SCIENTIFIC_NAME, Column
+                          data_file, file : this text file must have at least four columns seperated by TABS in the following order and with the following headings: Column 1: sample_name, Column 2: taxon, Column 3: organism,
-                          4: DESCRIPTION.
-If you like to add further data then add it after the DESCRIPTION column.
+                          Column 4: description.
+If you like to add further data then add it after the description column.
     --ftp_user_name FTP_USER_NAME, -user FTP_USER_NAME
                           please provide the ftp user name
     --ftp_password FTP_PASSWORD, -pass FTP_PASSWORD